Do you remember when you met your long-time partner?

 The Boom Boom Room opened in Belfast, Northern Ireland and on the opening night I met my future wife Rose-Marie and we are still happily married today.

 Before the opening of the Boom Boom Room, a teenager in Northern Ireland could only see the top musical acts on TV, in shows such as 6.5 Special, Juke Box Jury, Boy Meets Girl, and Ready Steady Go, but now this new venue promised the artists straight from the top ten musical charts from around the world.

-I was dropped off first and it was only then did I realise that I didn’t know where Rose-Marie lived.
+I was dropped off first and it was only then that I realise that I didn’t know where Rose-Marie lived.
 I knew the street, but it was about two miles long with over 400 houses.
-Later, I made a few enquiries in the street but no-one knew her; little did I know she known as Rosie by her neighbours.
+Later, I made a few enquiries in the street but no one knew her; little did I know she was known as Rosie by her neighbours.

-Well, things could only get better and they did, as we walked home eating fish and chips and arranged to meet again.
+Well, things could only get better and they did.
+As we walked home eating fish and chips, we arranged to meet again.

 We saw many other acts at the Boom Boom Room, including The Searchers, Johnny Kidd & The Pirates, The Karl Denver Trio, Jet Harris & Tony Meehan, Gerry & The Pacemakers, and Kathy Kirby.

 We married in 1964 had a daughter in 1965 and had a son in 1966 before immigrating to Australia in 1970.